berrejebamen/Building_comparative_study_of_large_language_models_on_a_project_specifcations_understanding/README.md

 ## Objectives

 - Evaluate the efficacy of various Transformers-based language models.
-- Extract meaningful insights from project specifications.
+- Extract questions and answer therm from ADAD (M&C's project ) specifications.
 - Provide a comprehensive overview of seminal research papers for each model.

 ## Models Analyzed